chrisgaun/hands-on-with-kubernetes-gke/docs/3-build-cluster.md

 ```
 **Tips for those who have not used a command line in ages**

-Sometimes it takes some time for a command prompt to come up with a result.
+It may take some time for a command prompt to come up with a result.
 If it ever gets stuck you can use "ctrl+c" to get back to the command line.

 You can use the up arrow to find previous entered commands.